JeroenAdam/IoT-aboard/README.md

 The remote (=mini router with button) will serve as an interface to acknowledge alarms.
 A long button press could be used to adjust tresholds.
 There is also a switch which can be in 3 different positions.

-Beside getting my NMEA sensor data (compass course/wind speed/atmospheric pressure/speed through water) to my [SignalK](https://github.com/SignalK/signalk-server-node) server via USB, I found a [binary](https://github.com/mxtommy/SigkSens) to reprogram my ESP8266 unit to send engine temperature data to the SignalK server over wifi and some [JSON code](https://signalk-dev.slack.com/archives/C03F1MKQG/p1531727867000238) to add this unit as a custom (data) provider.
+Beside getting my NMEA sensor data (compass course/wind speed/atmospheric pressure/speed through water) to my [Signal K](https://github.com/SignalK/signalk-server-node) server via USB, I found a [binary](https://github.com/mxtommy/SigkSens) to reprogram my ESP8266 unit to send engine temperature data to the Signal K server over wifi and some [JSON code](https://signalk-dev.slack.com/archives/C03F1MKQG/p1531727867000238) to add this unit as a custom (data) provider.

 Some challenges:
-- the SignalK server is mounted behind wood at the navigation station and is some distance away from the LED matrix which is plugged in a second Raspberry Pi Zero W, the LED matrix will need to be controllable over HTTP
+- the Signal K server is mounted behind wood at the navigation station and is some distance away from the LED matrix which is plugged in a second Raspberry Pi Zero W, the LED matrix will need to be controllable over HTTP
 - I'm not an experienced Javascript programmer, luckily I found a [npm module](https://github.com/guigrpa/sense-hat) for handling the LED matrix.

 Future updates will show how this is progressing...